kiboschool/course-c4s-writing/src/communicating-for-success/listening-and-speaking-effectively.md

 - Identify and overcome barriers to listening.
 - Implement active listening to improve your interactions with other people.
 - Utilize paralanguage to improve how you use your voice when speaking.
-- Employ nonverbal communication to strengthen your verbal communication.
+- Employ nonverbal communication to support your verbal communication.
 - Give elevator pitches to effectively introduce yourself or your ideas.

 ## Getting Focused